-Its restoration has incorporated on one side the destructive marks of battle and the inscription now reads-'Dedicated to Victory; Destroyed by War; Urging Peace'.
-It turns a disaster into a hope.
+Its restoration has incorporated on one side the destructive marks of battle and the inscription now reads.
+'Dedicated to Victory; Destroyed

 This is a Biblical pattern.
 In seeking Christ in today's world we face reality and ask where and how hope is reborn.
 Christ is in our history and is a very present reality that transforms the future.